cmacdow/fpCNMF/README.md

 If you use this package in published work, please cite our work and the amazing work of those that developed the original algorithms (detailed below).

-Our work: MacDowell and Buschman,
+Our work: CJ MacDowell, TJ Buschman.
+Low-Dimensional Spatio-Temporal Dynamics Underlie Cortex Wide Neural Activity.
+Biorxiv 2020 https://doi.org/10.1101/2020.01.05.895177

 Previously published algorithms:
 pMU_CNMF: penalized multiplicative CNMF, based on the (amazing) seqNMF toolbox from (https://github.com/FeeLab/seqNMF)